|Teaching method||Contact hours|

 - distinguish different types of international institutions (public, civil society and private) that have emerged to address problems in the field of food security, sustainable development and human rights, and to explain their rise and diversity;

-- describe and critically reflect on effects of international institutions and how their role and establishment have been justified, using insights from political science, anthropology and economics;
+- describe and critically reflect on effects of international institutions and how their role and establishment have been justified, using insights from political science, legal anthropology, sociology and economics;

 - characterize different modes of decision-making within and by international institutions and to explain the strengths and weaknesses of these modes;

 - develop an argument and proposal indicating which existing or new international institutions and policies have the greatest potential to address transboundary problems in the field of food security, sustainable development and/or human rights.

 - participation in lectures (obligatory attendance in 70% of lectures and tutorials or additional assignments will be given);